Eli T. Stackhouse: Post-war activities

-He served as member of the State House of Representatives from 1865 to 1866.
-He served as member of the first board of trustees of Clemson Agricultural and Mechanical College of South Carolina in 1887.
+He served as a member of the South Carolina House of Representatives from 1865 to 1866.
+He served as member of the first board of trustees of Clemson Agricultural and Mechanical College of South Carolina (now Clemson University) in 1887.
 He was the first president of the South Carolina State Farmers' Alliance in 1888.

-Stackhouse was elected as a Democrat to the Fifty-second Congress and served from March 4, 1891, until his death in Washington, D.C., June 14, 1892.
+Stackhouse was elected as a Democrat to the Fifty-Second United States Congress and served from March 4, 1891, until his death.